Poikilos/EnlivenMinetest/README.md

 (There are also WIP TRMs in there to go with the ENLIVEN subgame) Otherwise just install everything EXCEPT cme_to_spawners & tsm_pyramids_to_spawners.
 (NOTE: spawners makes pyramids now, so tsm_pyramids )
-* Recommend your users use the install-ENLIVEN.exe (Windows client) from the link above to install, otherwise installation requires a good minetest.conf downloaded such as from the winclient/launcher folder and placed in their minetest folder.
+* Recommend your users use the binary installer (Windows client) from "Releases" at https://github.com/expertmm/EnlivenMinetest/releases or the alternate site above to install, otherwise installation requires a good minetest.conf downloaded such as from the winclient/launcher folder and placed in their minetest folder.
 The one here has better graphics (opengl 3.0 shaders, smooth lighting).

 #### Customization
 * Before using anything in the change_world_name_manually_first and subfolders, change the values of the variables in the folder name as noted before using.